kimyo1/bcdc/README.md

 To run this,

-go to the folder
+1.go to the folder

 _bcdc_v.1.0/bcdc (folder including pyproject.toml)_

-install it
+2.install it

 _pip install -e ._

-Then check it is installed
+3.Then check it is installed

 _pip show bcdc_